The Role of Universities in Community Resilience

 - Texas A&M University

 - University at Albany, State University of New York

 - University of Puerto Rico, National Institute for Energy and Island Sustainability (INESI)

 Resilience Roundtables on Actionable Science Solutions

 In Fall 2018, NCSE launched a series of regional Resilience Roundtables in collaboration with universities.
 The inaugural roundtable was co-hosted by the University of Colorado Boulder.
 The goal of these roundtables is to convene scientists and decision-makers to consider the possibilities of accelerated impact, relevancy, and resources through collaboration and advance planning at a local scale.
-NCSE’s resilience work supports universities to become key partners for local and state governments, utilities, planners, and more, growing their institutional infrastructure to connect closely with decision-makers.
-The concept behind the NCSE Resilience Roundtables grew from a recognition of the unique role that we can play as conveners.
+The NCSE resilience work supports universities to become key partners for local and state governments, utilities, planners, and more, growing their institutional infrastructure to connect closely with decision-makers.
+The concept behind the NCSE Resilience Roundtables grew from recognition of the unique role that we can play as conveners.
 Specifically, the goals of these roundtables are to:

-Catalyze conversations that bridge the science-policy interface
+Catalyze conversations that bridge the science-policy interface;

-Empower university scientists and administrators to make connections that build lasting partnerships with local governments and state-level decision-makers to further community resilience
+Empower university scientists and administrators to make connections that build lasting partnerships with local governments and state-level decision-makers to further community resilience.